June 15-18, 2026

 What’s special about the Summer School?

-Physicians, high-level policy makers or officials who may take part in this program will be able to learn how to connect issues between the health dimension of organ transplantation and the ethic, legal and economic ones.
+Physicians, high-level policy makers or officials who may take part in this program will be able to learn how to connect issues between the health dimension of ageing and the ethic, legal and economic ones.

 Learning Outcomes